jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 ## Human Practices Support

+### Public Engagement and Education

 **Dr. Cristina Al-Khalili Szigyarto** Programme director at the School of Chemistry, Biotechnology and Health at KTH Royal Institute of Technology.
 Allowed us to present the iGEM competition and our project in front of newly admitted KTH Master students.

 **Leif Handberg** Associate Professor at Division of Media Technology and Interaction Design.
 Granted us access to the R1 nuclear reactor at KTH for the Synthetic Biology Art Exhibition.

+**International Committee at Karolinska Institutet** for giving us the financal support to have a coffee hour at Karolinska Institutet.
+We could promote the iGEM competition, our Art Exhibition and recruit people for our ambassador program.

+**Jasper Bloemen** Founder of Glimps biofabrication lab in Ghent.
+Visited us and presented their work, and has since then been supporting and co-creating the 2020 summer education initiative.

+**Jesper Ahlin Marceta** Ph.D.
+Divison of Philosophy at KTH Royal Institute of Technology.
+She accepted to be one of our speakers at our Bioethics and Biolegislation event.

+**Joanna Appelquist** Ph.D. and European Patent Attorney at Valea AB.
+She accepted to be one of our speakers at our Bioethics and Biolegislation event and helped us evaluate the patenting process.

+**Mo Segad** Chair of the Stockholm University Young Faculty Organization.
+Provided us with the space for the Bioethics and Biolegislation event and helped us promote it among students and faculty members.

+**Atlasskolan** An international elementary school in Sweden.
+They welcomed us with open arms for our 3 DEMO school project and showed a keen interest in science.

+**Sandra De Luca** Teacher for the K-3 grade classes at Atlas Skolan.
+She helped us coordinate the 3 DEMO school project event and providing the necessary information beforehand to the school and the students' parents.

+**Chemistry chapter of KTH** The student union for the students enrolled in chemistry or biology programs at the Royal Institute of Technology.
+We want to thank the chapter for giving us exposure to the newly enrolled students and allowing us to borrow materials during Organ lunch, orientation event at KTH.

+**Alkemisterna** The heads of reception for the Organ lunch, orientation event at KTH.
+We want to thank them for providing the space and opportunity.

+**Sebastian Montén** Helping the team with creating and editing music for an iGEM Stockholm submission to "The Voice iGEM Contest" organized by iGEM Wageningen.

+## Integrated Human Practices

+### Eliava Phage Therapy Center in Georgia

+**Nikoloz Ratishvill** Marketing Manager of the Eliava Phage Therapy Center in Georgia.
+He helped us to arrange our visit to their center, gave us a guided tour and kindly answer all our questions.

+**Pranav Johri** Founder of Vitalis Phage Therapy, India.
+He helped us get in touch with Eliava Phage Therapy Center.

+**Dr. Mariam Dadiani** Physician at the Eliava Phage Therapy Center in Georgia.
+She answered our questions regarding the application of phage therapy treatment to patients.

+**Mzia Kutateladze** Director of Eliava Phage Therapy Center in Georgia.
+Kindly evaluated the viability of our project.

+**Patients of the Eliava Phage Therapy Center in Georgia**.
+They shared their stories with us and helped us understand the necessity of phage therapy as a treatment.

+### Documentary Speakers

+Anders Nilson(reseracher, SU), Christian Giske ( researcher, KI), Anni-Maria Örmälä-Odegrip (post doc, KI), Pranav Johri( founder, Vitalis phage therapy, India), Bengt Mattson (policy expert, Swedish Pharma Association), Enrico Baraldi( director, Platinea cooperative), Narrator- Angel Ji (Canada), Supporter- Soumya Rajpal( India), Equipments - Artika Rachmi Farmita, Rahul Kanjilimadom, Adrian Benigno Latupeirissa, Stanley Setiawan

+### Other Intergrated Human Practices Support

+**Madeleine Fodge** Senior Expert and Director of SIANI (Stockholm International Agricultural Network Initiative).
+She invited us to and gave us the opportunity to participate in the World Water Week 2019.

+**Cajsa Larsson and Iris Panorel** Event Organizers of the World Water Week 2019.
+They helped us set up and arrange our booth.

+**Tsamatina Rentouli and Hannah Norback** iGEM 2018 members.
+They supported our team during the World Water Week.

+**Graham F Hatfull,** Principal Investigator at the Department of Biological Sciences, University of Pittsburgh.
+He provided us with papers on how to safely engineer temperate phages to be used in phage therapy.

+**Mindaugas Raitelaitis,** a former member of iGEM Stockholm 2019, he helped us to fill the Safety Form.

 ## Entrepreneurship Support

-**Tobias Beck** Economy Graduate at Stockholm University.
+**Tobias Beck.** Economy Graduate at Stockholm University.
 He gave us guidance in social media growth strategy and helped our finance team with the launch of our crowdfunding campaign.

-**Gustav Notander** Business Development Coach at KTH Innovation.
+**Gustav Notander.** Business Development Coach at KTH Innovation.
 He gave us guidance and support at the genesis of our project.

+**Drivhuset and Stockholm Innovations Office**.
+They gave us information and advice on how to create a start-up.

+**Minmin Yen.** CEO and founder of PhagePro.
+She answered our questions about the obstacles of working with bacteriophages to develop a start-up.

+**KI Innovations office.** They provided us advice on how to showcase iGEM to gain sponsors and gave us a grant to cover part of the cost of the registration fees.

+**Cecilie Hilmer.** Design Thinking Coach at Karolinska Institute.
+She hosted a coaching session on the importance of prototypes and how to create one.
+She also gave us advice on how to guide and manage a team.

+**Anna Svantes.** Business Developer at Organofuel AB.
+She accepted to be one of our speakers at the Bench to Bedside event and shared valuable inspiration on how to venture into the start-up life.

+**Blanca Campaña López.** iGEM Stockholm 2018 team member.
+She coached us on how to develop our own business plan in iGEM.

 ## Media Support

-**Ashley Reed** Founder and creative director of Smash Studio.
+**Ashley Reed.** Founder and creative director of Smash Studio.
 He provided us guidance and equipment for the making of our project video.

-**Håkan Soold** Writer for KTH Communication.
+**Håkan Soold.** Writer for KTH Communication.
 He made a behind-the-scene reportage on our team and set up a professional photo session for our wet lab team.
 The interview will be up on KTH website soon.

-**Hanna Sundelin & Amanda Nelzén** Responsibles for Communication and Business Liaisons at KTH.
+**Hanna Sundelin & Amanda Nelzén**.
+Responsible for Communication and Business Liaisons at KTH.
 They let us make instagram takeovers for the KTH Alumni instagram account.

+**Darcia Schweitzer**.
+Content Lead at Promega Corporation.
+Gave us the opportunity to takeover Promega's Instagram to showcase our Synthetic Biology Art Exhibition and our trip to the Nordic iGEM Conference.

+**Jordan Villanueva**.
+Sr. Science writer at Promega Corporation.
+Interviewed us and wrote an article about our team.

+**Katarina Kallgren and the TV4 team**.
+Gave us the opportunity to have an interview at TV4 and explain our project.

+**The iGEM memes team!** Thank you Gilai Nachmann, Stamatina Rentouli and Adele Kastensson for your contributions to the iGEM memes Instagram account and for attending the Spring Bonn iGEM Conference with us to present our best memes in front of other iGEM teams.

 ## Financial Advisors

-**Peter Bergman** Project Manager Alumni Relations & KTH Opportunities Fund Fundraising.
+**Peter Bergman** - Project Manager Alumni Relations & KTH Opportunities Fund Fundraising.
 He helped us throughout the application process for the KTH Opportunities Fund Grant that helped us pay the Giant Jamboree registration fees for KTH students.

-**Anna Hamilton** Development Officer at KTH Royal Institute of Technology.
+**Anna Hamilton** - Development Officer at KTH Royal Institute of Technology.
 She helped us find grant opportunities and scholarships that would be relevant for our team.

-**Aron Podavka** CEO at Drivhuset Stockholm.
+**Aron Podavka** - CEO at Drivhuset Stockholm.
 He guided us through the application process for the SU Inkubator Grant and gave us business insights on our project.

-**Barbro Ehlin-Henriksson** Coordinator at Karolinska Institutet.
+**Barbro Ehlin-Henriksson** - Coordinator at Karolinska Institutet.
 She gave support and guidance to our finance team in registrating, invoice processing and insurance ordering.

 **SAS Traveler Consultants** who helped us organize our flights to the US and we appreciated their reactivity and kindness.